-Projects Under Construction/ Planning
+Under Construction/ Planning PROJECTS

-Courtyard by Marriott Renovations - Phase Two

-Cost - Approximately \$1 Million
+Courtyard by Marriott Renovations - Phase Two Cost - Approximately \$1 Million

-Updates to the 128-room hotel's design and color schemes will commence in the fourth quarter 2013 as well as a refresh to the meeting spaces.
+Renovations to the 128-room hotel include a design and color scheme update as well as a refresh to meeting spaces.
 This is the second phase of a two-phase renovation.
 Previously the lobby and guest areas were renovated and completed in February 2013.